 Buying Solar Is Complicated: Solved!

 Buying Solar Is Complicated: Solved! will help give comfort to anybody considering going solar.
 This article will provide the information you need to know about going solar for wholesale.
-Even better is you don’t need any expert knowledge of home solar.
+Even better is you don’t need to have any expertise about home solar.

-The main reason home solar is a bit complicated is because it’s so new.
-Home solar in Florida became a thing in 2017 when the voters defeated the power companies in November 2016.
+The main reason buying home solar is complicated is because it’s so new.
+Home solar became a thing in Florida in 2017 when the voters defeated the power companies ballot referendum in the November of 2016.
 See Florida Statute 163.04.

 Florida Statue 163.04 set into motion the home solar revolution in the state of Florida.
 Actually, it’s more like set into slow motion the solar revolution.